 In the United Kingdom and various other European jurisdictions information is issued by PGIM Limited, an indirect subsidiary of PGIM, Inc. PGIM Limited (registered office: Grand Buildings, 1-3 Strand, Trafalgar Square, London, WC2N 5HR) is authorised and regulated by the Financial Conduct Authority of the United Kingdom (registration number 193418) and duly passported in various jurisdictions in the EEA.
-These materials are issued to persons who are professional clients or eligible counterparties as defined in Directive 2014/65/EU (MIFIDII), investing for their own account, for funds or funds or discretionary clients.
+These materials are issued to persons who are professional clients or eligible counterparties as defined in Directive 2014/65/EU (MIFIDII), investing for their own account, for funds of funds or discretionary clients.
 In Singapore, information is issued by PGIM (Singapore) Pte.
 Ltd. (PGIM Singapore), a Singapore investment manager that is licensed as a capital markets service licence holder by the Monetary Authority of Singapore and an exempt financial adviser (registration number: 199404146N).
 These materials are issued by PGIM Singapore for the general information of "institutional investors" pursuant to Section 304 of the Securities and Futures Act, Chapter 289 of Singapore (the "SFA") and "accredited investors" and other relevant persons in accordance with the conditions specified in Section 305 of the SFA.
 In Japan, information is presented by PGIM Japan, Co.
-Ltd., ("PGIM Japan"), a registered Financial Instruments Business Operator with the Financial Services Agency of Japan.
-In South Korea, information is issued by PGIM, Inc., which is licensed to provide discretionary investment management services directly to South Korean qualified institutional investors on a cross-border basis.
-In Hong Kong, information is presented by representatives of PGIM (Hong Kong) Limited, a regulated entity with the Securities and Futures Commission in Hong Kong to professional investors as defined in Part 1 of Schedule 1 of the Securities and Futures Ordinance.
-PGIM, Inc. is exempt from the requirement to hold an Australian Financial Services License under the Corporations Act 2001 in respect of financial services.
-PGIM, Inc. is exempt by virtue of its regulation by the Securities and Exchange Commission under the laws of the United States of America, including applicable state laws and the application of ASIC Class Order 03/1100.
-The laws of the United States of America differ from Australian laws.
+Ltd., ("PGIM Japan"), a registered Financial Instruments Business Operator with the Financial Services Agency of Japan.In South Korea, information is issued by PGIM, Inc., which is licensed to provide discretionary investment management services directly to South Korean qualified institutional investors on a cross-border basis.
+In Hong Kong, Information is presented by representatives of PGIM (Hong Kong) Limited, a regulated entity with the Securities and Futures Commission in Hong Kong to professional investors as defined in Part 1 of Schedule 1 of the Securities and Futures Ordinance.
+PGIM, Inc. is exempt from the requirement to hold an Australian Financial Services.
+License under the Corporations Act 2001 in respect of financial services.
+PGIM, Inc